vikreinok/performance-evaluation-framework/README.md

 ## What is this repository for? ##

-* FFEOJAP is a tool integrable into CI loop to detect and track performance issues.
-The framework will provide solution for following questions
+FFEOJAP is a tool integrable into CI loop to detect and track performance issues.
+The framework will provide solution for following questions:

-1) How do I find performance issues?
+  1. How do I find performance issues?
-2) How do I the root cause of the performance issue?
+  2. How do I narrow down the root cause of the performance issue?
-3) How do I validate the effectiveness of the fix
+  3. How do I validate the effectiveness of the fix
-4) How do I make sure the fix does not affect other parts of the system in negative way.
+  4. How do I make sure the fix does not affect other parts of the system in negative way.

-* Version 0.0.1
+Version 0.0.1

 ## How do I get set up? ##